 Installation Options (DIY vs. Professional)

-DIY installation is popular, with Data published by market analysts shows that According to industry research, 49% of alarm system users installing their own systems compared to 42% who hired a professional
+DIY installation is popular, with According to industry research, 49% of alarm system users installing their own systems compared to 42% who hired a professional

 (Statista, 2026).
 But for large, complex properties, professional installation is usually the smarter move.
 Experts can optimize device placement, ensure strong wiring, and configure advanced settings for maximum effectiveness across a large footprint.
 Honestly, for a big house, it’s worth the investment.